isomerpages/nlb-eyeonasia/_india-know-living/00-architecture-in-india.md

 [**Architecture from India – ArchDaily**](https://www.archdaily.com/country/india){:target="_blank"}

 Indian architecture is primarily established though historical and cultural influences.
-The conversation now revolves around how best to modernise, mediation of rapid urbanisation with respect to climate, culture and tradition, and questions of cultural preservation.
+The conversation now revolves around how best to modernise, the mediation of rapid urbanisation with respect to climate, culture and tradition, and questions of cultural preservation.